Zembik92/Data-Collection-Pipline/README.md

 * time for pacing the scraper

 Milestones 1
-Setup the GIT environment for the project.
+* Setup the GIT environment for the project.

 Milestone 2
-Choose website to scrape the data from.

-First of all we chose the Agoda website since our objective is to find hotel features and prices for a specfic destination during set dates
+* First of all we chose the Agoda website since our objective is to find hotel features and prices for a specfic destination during set dates
-We decided to use Agoda to obtain our data from because the data is relevant to our personal ambitions to travel extensively.
+* We decided to use Agoda to obtain our data from because the data is relevant to our personal ambitions to travel extensively.

 Milestone 3 and 4
 * Create a class to perform the web scraping called Scraper.